 Out of the gates: how to avoid overused openings in your manuscript

-Literary agents see hundreds or thousands of manuscripts per year—at least the opening pages.
+Literary agents can review thousands of manuscripts per year—at least the opening pages.
 Many of those manuscripts are barely out of first draft.
 That means a great deal will feature overused openings and other issues attributed to novice writers.
 Editors also see much of the same, but we are in the fortunate position of being able to help writers eliminate these snags.

 A character waking up